Questions? Call or text anytime πŸ“ž 818-446-9627

 What We're Told to Expect vs. The Reality for Many

 The immense cultural pressure to feel this "love at first sight" can be a significant source of shame and guilt for new mothers.
 It can make you feel like you've failed your very first test of motherhood.
-This is a common and painful part of the landscape of .
+This is a common and painful part of the situation of .

 Why Don't I Feel That Rush of Love?